MaryamAsgarinezhad/obsidian/Linux/Kubernetes.md

 ----------------------------------------------

 ![[Pasted image 20240507153119.png]]
-This is the domain of the service which we use to send request to.
+**This is the domain of the service which we use to send request to.**
+**You can also send requests to the localhost:port of your argo panel terminal., or check the metrics for example**

 --------------------------------------------